Internship Program Details

 Nature of Employment

 Both Accy 290 and 590 are intended to serve students who during the semester of their internship are undertaking full time, off campus employment in the field of accounting.
 Credit (even zero credit) is not given retroactively, meaning students must be registered for the internship course during the same semester that the internship occurs.
 The internship does not have to be in public accounting, but could instead be in a corporate accounting department or a governmental entity.
-Additionally,
+Additional considerations include:

 - Qualifying internships may be paid or unpaid.